Icelandic striker explains what it was like at Stoke in their crazy Viking era

-Remember the six and a half years Stoke City spent under Icelandic ownership?
-No, you probably don’t.
-But for fans of the club it was a sometimes thrilling, often crazy period they’ll never forget.
+You probably don’t remember the six and a half years Stoke City spent under Icelandic ownership.
+But for fans of the club it was a sometimes thrilling and often crazy period they’ll never forget.

 Stoke could hardly be more British these days.
-They have their fair share of foreign players, of course, as do all Premier League clubs, but they have a British manager, are owned by a local business, and have a lifelong fan, Peter Coates, as their chairman and figurehead.
+They have their fair share of foreign players, of course, but they have had a succession of British managers, are owned by a local business, and have a lifelong fan, Peter Coates, as their chairman and figurehead.

-Throw into the mix a busload of Icelandic players, an English manager that quit to be Sunderland’s assistant, plus more bust-ups than there are whales in the North Sea, and it’s fair to say there’s a story worth telling about those few years in Stoke’s history.
+Throw into the mix a busload of Icelandic players, an English manager that quit to be Sunderland’s assistant, plus more bust-ups than there are whales in the North Sea, and it’s fair to say there’s a story worth telling about that period of the club’s history.

 Hannes Sigurdsson was the 13th and final Icelander to play for the club during that period, signed by Johan Boskamp (the aforementioned bonkers Dutchman) before being sold by Tony Pulis a year later after he was re-hired as manager by Coates, who was also returning having bought the club back from the Icelandic consortium.
 Are you keeping up?